awsdocs/aws-freertos-docs/doc_source/freertos-lib-gg-connectivity.md

 ## Dependencies and Requirements<a name="freertos-gg-dependencies"></a>

 To use the Greengrass Discovery library, you must create a thing in AWS IoT, including a certificate and policy\.
 For more information, see [AWS IoT Getting Started](http://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html)\.

-You must set values for the following constants in the `AmazonFreeRTOS\demos\common\include\aws_client_credentials.h`` file:
+You must set values for the following constants in the `AmazonFreeRTOS\demos\common\include\aws_clientcredential.h` file:

 `clientcredentialMQTT_BROKER_ENDPOINT`
 Your AWS IoT endpoint\.